redhat-cip/software-factory/docs/deploy.rst

 using the web UI of your cloud provider.

 Once the VM is created jump to the section :ref:`Configuration and reconfiguration <reconfiguration>`.
-Don't forget to manage by yourself the security groups for the SF deployment `Network Access <network-access>`.
+Don't forget to manage by yourself the security groups for the SF deployment :ref:`Network Access <network-access>`.

 Without Openstack